davekinkead/big-data-and-democracy/first_draft.md

 ** Sophistry is possible, but carries a reputational cost.
 ** "No reputational cost in being reasonable."

 # The Federalist Papers

 Democracy next appears in North America, as the colonies who successfully rebelled against Great Britain begin to grapple with the problem of how their new nation should be governed.
 Public political discussion played a crucial role in encouraging and maintaining popular support for the rebellion.

  The historical ideal of this is the Federalist papers, a collection of articles appearing in various New York newspapers in support of the proposed Constitution for the future United States.

+The Federalist Papers has its counterpart in the Anti-Federalist, which demonstrates the possibilities of this form of political discussion.

+Neither the Federalists or the Anti-Federalists could tailor their messages to suit particular audiences: their arguments were available to all who could read the newspapers that printed them.
+As the Anti-Federalist demonstrates, the arguments were visible to political opponents who could respond in kind.

 * Federalist
 ** Political discussion is public.